nf-core/metapep/docs/usage.md

 If you wish to share such profile (such as upload as supplementary material for academic publications), make sure to NOT include cluster specific paths to files, nor institutional specific profiles.
 :::

-If the pipeline input contains microbiomes of type `taxa` it may not generate the same results, as for each taxid the largest assembly is chosen, wihch might change.
+If the pipeline input contains microbiomes of type `taxa` it may not generate the same results, as for each taxid the largest assembly is chosen, which might change.
 Therefore, using a specific assembly_id as explained in the section `Input type taxa` is highly recommended.
+If only a taxid is used for input the pipeline generates a linking file for taxid and assembly id (`./outdir/entrez_data/taxa_assembly.tsv`) which can be used for following pipeline runs.

 ## Core Nextflow arguments